A bowl of creamy, fresh guacamole, is the perfect complement to any party spread!

 This is one of our all-time favorite dips.

 The trouble with most guacamole dips is that avocados, the principal ingredient.

 Contain a lot of fat.

 Not that we're against avocados, we love them.

-But let's be honest, when it comes to dips, who can stop at only one or two tablespoons?
+When it comes to dips who can stop at only one or two tablespoons?